·5 min read

 How to check and restore it

-- A/B at matched volume.
-When comparing to bypass, always match levels — it avoids the "louder just sounds better" illusion.
+4. A/B at matched volume.
+When comparing to bypass, always match levels — it removes the "louder just sounds better" illusion.